Lohrran/birdie-cat/README.md

 ## Introduction
 The game is used to demonstrate the application of fuzzy logic in the creation of a dynamic difficulty curve.
 It was designed from the beginning of its development process to apply this concept.
-Hence, an adaptive system was developed for the difficulty control of the game Birdie Cat.
 What is more, a bank of rules was built to discover the user’s capability using Fuzzy Logic, receiving input variables such as score, mortality rate, and among other variables.

 ## Project
 <img align="right" width="128" height="128" src="https://i.ibb.co/pP0kzp9/estudantes-preto-en-selecao.png">Birdie Cat was selected on the **[SBGames Brazil](https://www.sbgames.org/)** 2017 to the category of **[Student Game](http://sbgames.org/sbgames2017/downloads/festival_selecao.pdf)**, unfortunately was not select between the best three.
 Anyway I got te chance to be there and present my game to a large number of people and talk to anothers developers about games and know their projects, was a really fun experience 😄.